Gear: Environment

 Though A/C is not something that you will leave on all the time, it is something we plan to have on S/V Lynx, especially for hot nights in the tropics.
 One of reasons we plan to go with a Combo Hybrid Propulsion System is so that we have a massive battery bank.
 This allows us to run the A/C units in the cabins all night long without having to turn on a motor or generator.
 That means we aren't making a loud racket and disturbing other boats in the anchorage while they are trying to sleep.

-With four cabins needing A/C and assuming each of them is using 8,000 BTUs, they each burn about 10 amps (at 48v).
-That works out to 320ah over eight hours.
-Our boat will have about 460 ah of battery power, though only 368 ah are usable.
-Still, as long as we start with full batteries we will have enough for the night.
+With four cabins needing A/C and assuming each of them is using 9,000 BTUs, they each burn about 12.5 amps (at 48v).
+That works out to 400ah over eight hours, assuming the A/C units ran all 8 hours.
+Of course, they will shut down at times so they will use less than 400ah.
+Our boat will have about 690 ah of battery power, though only 552 ah are usable.
+Still, as long as we start with full batteries we will have enough for a full night even if they ran continuously.

 In addition, A/C dehumidifies the air, so it cuts down on mildew and mold.
 They also act as heaters for when we are in cold climates (like above the arctic circle in Norway).